 Twelve-year-old Savannah and her sisters, London, 10, and Summer, 9, may not be old enough to have jobs, but they're already earning, spending, and saving their own money.
 Their mom, Andrea Ferguson Peterson, says that while each child has a bank account, the girls' money was not easily accessible.
 They weren't able to keep track of their balance or set up any savings, and they relied on her for account updates.

-All that changed when Peterson set up the kids' debit cards from GoHenry.
+All that changed when Peterson set up the kid's debit card from GoHenry.
 The girls are now responsible for their own money and making their own financial decisions.

 "They're learning a lot," the mom of three explains.
 "You can't really compare [it] to the bank that they don't have access to.
 Now the girls know how long it's going to take to save up for a $1,000 device.
 You just can't really put that into perspective if you don't actually see the money there."